TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 2. An overview that includes the checkout screen

 == Changelog ==

+= 1.0.2.1
+* Hotfix to fix JS compatiblity with some themes

 = 1.0.2.0
 * Adds opt-out feature (please let us know what you think!)